Help is on the way!

 The loss of a spouse is often the most difficult loss because they’re the one person in the world you’re closest to.
 During all other hardships, they were by your side.
 Now, you have to deal with this unimaginable burden without them.
 Now is the time to lean on your other loved ones for support.
 As you heal, it can also be helpful to seek out new friendships in your community so that you don’t feel lonely or isolated.

+You might feel like your life is over after you lose your partner.
+Although you shouldn’t force yourself into new hobbies or ventures after your loss, one of the most important steps toward healing as a widow or widower is rediscovering your sense of purpose.
 Your existing hobbies, passions, and community involvement can be wonderful sources of meaning as you recover from your loss.
 It can be helpful to discover something new, too, as a way of embracing growth and change.
 You could get involved with a local club or class, or you could find a volunteer organization that shares your values.
 Directing your energy toward these meaningful activities can help build you up and motivate you to keep going.

 Support groups may not be for everyone, but many people find it helpful to connect with others who are going through similar life experiences.
 A widow support group can be a valuable source of comfort and companionship, especially if others in your life can’t relate to what you’re going through.
 You could make new friendships through the group, or you could get helpful advice for moving through the stages of grief.